Generating new gravitational solutions by matrix multiplication: Introduction

 \section{Introduction}

-Finding exact solutions to the Einstein field equations in space-time dimensions $D \geq 4$ is, in general, a very non-trivial task.
+Finding exact solutions to the Einstein field equations in space-time dimensions $D \geq 4$ is, in general, a difficult task.
 They can, however, be obtained under simplifying assumptions.
 In this paper we focus on solutions that only depend on two of the $D$ space-time coordinates, denoted here by $(\rho,v)$, in which case the field equations reduce to non-linear PDE's in two dimensions.
-For certain gravitational theories in $D$ dimensions, the resulting PDE's in two dimensions are an integrable system associated with a Lax pair called the Breitenlohner-Maison linear system \cite{Breitenlohner:1986um}.
-This Lax pair depends on a complex parameter $\tau$.
-Its presence is the crucial ingredient that allows for reformulating the problem of solving the PDE's in two dimensions in terms of Riemann-Hilbert problems and Wiener-Hopf factorizations of monodromy matrices with respect to a contour $\Gamma$ in the complex $\tau$-plane.
-This approach, which allows to explicitly determine solutions to the Einstein field equations, was initially studied in \cite{Breitenlohner:1986um,Nicolai:1991tt} and has recently attracted renewed interest, see for instance \cite{Katsimpouri:2012ky,Camara:2017hez,Aniceto:2019rhg} and references therein.

-Once an appropriate Wiener-Hopf factorization of a monodromy matrix ${\cal M}_{\rho,v} (\tau)$ with respect to a contour $\Gamma$ has been obtained, it yields a matrix $M(\rho,v)$ which solves the integrable system and from which the solution to the field equations in $D$ dimensions can be determined.

-In this paper, we consider solutions obtained from a canonical bounded Wiener-Hopf factorization of a diagonal monodromy matrix ${\cal M}_{\rho,v} (\tau)$.
-The resulting matrix functions $M(\rho,v)$ we will called $M(\rho,v)$ diagonal canonical solutions.

-Given a diagonal canonical solution $M(\rho,v)$, we present a method for deforming it based on meromorphic deformations, such that the resulting deformed matrix $M_m(\rho,v)$ yields a solution to the PDE's in two dimensions mentioned above.
-The proof of the latter is based on the solution of a second Riemann-Hilbert problem \cite{Aniceto:2019rhg} and highlights the deep role played by the spectral curve, the normalization condition in the factorization and the choice of the contour.
-The Wiener-Hopf factorization giving rise to the deformed matrix $M_m(\rho,v)$ is not any longer a canonical one; instead, it is a meromorphic factorization \cite{CLS}.

-For these diagonal solutions, we also study the following questions which arise naturally in the context of factorization theory, but whose answer at first sight appears to be in the negative when viewed from the point of view of non-linear PDE's.
-Given a diagonal solution $M(\rho,v)$, does the matrix $M^{-1}$ also yield a solution to the field equations?
-Given two diagonal solutions $M_1 (\rho,v)$ and $M_2(\rho,v)$, does the matrix $M_1 M_2$ also yield a solution to the field equations?
-We will show that when these diagonal solutions are obtained from the (canonical or meromorphic) factorization of monodromy matrices with respect to the {\it same} contour $\Gamma$, the answer to the above questions is in the affirmative, in which case the set of all such solutions forms an Abelian group indexed by $\Gamma$.